-Our audit procedures related to the forecasts of future revenues and expenses and the selection of the discount rates based on the weighted-average cost of capital used by management to estimate the fair value of the Reporting Units included the following, among others:
+Our audit procedures related to the forecasts of future revenues and expenses and the selection of the discount rates based on the weighted average cost of capital used by management to estimate the fair value of the Reporting Unit included the following, among others:

-- We tested the effectiveness of controls over management's goodwill impairment evaluation, including those over the determination of the fair value of Reporting Units. - We evaluated management's projected revenues and expenses by comparing these projections to (1) historical results and (2) macroeconomic and industry forecasts. - With the assistance of our fair value specialists, we evaluated the reasonableness of the valuation models, methodology, and significant assumptions used by the Company, specifically the discount rate based on the weighted-average cost of capital including: - Testing the mathematical accuracy of the discount rate selected by the Company. - Developing a range of independent estimates and comparing to the discount rate selected by management. - Given the inherent uncertainty related to the timing of economic recovery and the resulting adverse impacts associated with the COVID-19 outbreak on the Reporting Units, we evaluated the reasonableness of management's assumptions related to the severity of business disruption associated with the COVID-19 outbreak on the Reporting Units and timing of economic recovery by: - Comparing management's analysis of the expected business disruption from the COVID-19 outbreak on the Reporting Units to the business impacts observed since the outbreak during the Company's fiscal year 2020. - Comparing management's analysis of the timing of economic recovery to external economic recovery and industry forecasts. - Compared the carrying value for each of the Reporting Units to amounts recorded by the Company. - Recalculated the excess or deficit of fair value over the carrying value for each of the Reporting Units.
+- We tested the effectiveness of controls over management's goodwill impairment evaluation, including those over the determination of the fair value of the Reporting Unit. - We evaluated management's projected revenues and expenses by comparing these projections to (1) historical results and (2) macroeconomic and industry forecasts. - With the assistance of our fair value specialists, we evaluated the reasonableness of the valuation models, methodology, and significant assumptions used by the Company, specifically the discount rate based on the weighted-average cost of capital including: - Testing the mathematical accuracy of the discount rate selected by the Company. - Developing a range of independent estimates and comparing to the discount rate selected by management. - Given the inherent uncertainty related to the timing of economic recovery and the resulting adverse impacts associated with the COVID-19 outbreak on the Reporting Unit, we evaluated the reasonableness of management's assumptions related to the severity of business disruption associated with the COVID-19 outbreak on the Reporting Unit and timing of economic recovery by: - Comparing management's analysis of the expected business disruption from the COVID-19 outbreak on the Reporting Unit to the business impacts observed since the outbreak during the Company's fiscal year 2021. - Comparing management's analysis of the timing of economic recovery to external economic recovery and industry forecasts. - Compared the carrying value for the Reporting Unit to amounts recorded by the Company. - Recalculated the excess or deficit of fair value over the carrying value for the Reporting Unit.